BeSuaIT/Big-Data-Analytics-Toolbox-by-Milky/README.md

 ## Download

-To get the tool, you just need to head to the [Release Page](https://github.com/BeSuaIT/Big-Data-Analytics-Toolbox-by-Milky/releases), or you can just click on the file up there and click download raw file.
+To get the tool, you just need to head to the [Release Page](https://github.com/BeSuaIT/Big-Data-Analytics-Toolbox-by-Milky/releases), or you can just click on the .EXE file up there and click download raw file.

 ## Take notes